Reservations

 Eat your heart out

-Head to one of these neighbouring isles for a change of scene…
+Head to a neighbouring isle for a change of scene...

-This steep, green isle is tantalisingly close from Fiskardo but reached from Sami by car ferry.
-Famous for being the home of legendary Greek king Odysseus, top spots include the picturesque fishing village of Kioni where red tiled houses dot hills smothered in olive and cypress trees and the famous hidden beach of Gidaki reached by boat or hike and home only to dazzling white shingle.
+This steep, green isle is tantalisingly close to Fiskardo but reached from Sami by car ferry.
+The former home of Greek king Odysseus, top spots include the fishing village of Kioni, where red-tiled houses dot hills smothered in olive and cypress trees and the hidden beach of Gidaki, reached by boat or hike.

-Boat trips leave from Poros/Skala to the northern coast of Zakynthos and Shipwreck Beach which is hugged by white cliffs and azure waters and home to the rusted wreck of a suspected smuggler’s vessel.
-The day trip also stops in at the Blue Caves to enjoy more vivid seas and swimming through natural arches and caves.
+Boat trips leave from Skala to Zakynthos’s Shipwreck Beach, hugged by white cliffs and azure waters and home to a rusted smuggler’s vessel.
+Next is the Blue Caves for more vivid seas and swimming through natural arches and caves.

 This is a feature from Issue 3 of Charitable Traveller.
 Click to read more from this issue.